1292 Advanced Programmable Video System

-The 1292 Advanced Programmable Video System is a second-generation home video game console released by European company Audiosonic in 1978.
+The 1292 Advanced Programmable Video System is a second-generation home video game console released by Hong Kong company Radofin in 1979.
 It is part of a group of software-compatible consoles which include the Interton VC 4000 and the Voltmace Database.
 The 1292 Advanced Programmable Video System included its power pack inside the console instead of an exterior power pack.